 Staff declaring a disability are presented here separately and at an aggregated University level as the figures are too small to by split by staff type and college and support group.
-The overall headcount of staff declaring a disability has risen from 98 in 2008/09 to 250 in 2013/14.
-To ensure that provision of support meets the need, the University is working with the Disabled Staff Network to encourage staff to declare disabilities when the next staff survey is issued.
+The overall headcount of staff, including Guaranteed Hours staff, declaring a disability has risen from 210 in 2009/10 to 397 in 2014/15.
+To ensure that provision of support meets the need, the University works with the Disabled Staff Network to encourage staff to declare disabilities when each staff survey is issued.